Even SATA SSDs can compete with next-gen consoles on basic load times

 |2.4GB/s | 4.8GB/s (Compressed)

-The SATA drive is obviously significantly limited in read/write speeds compared to the newer M.2 drive, but in just loading to the main menu, that didn't prove to make a huge difference in the initial load.
+The SATA drive is obviously significantly limited in read/write speeds compared to the newer M.2 drive, but in just loading to the main menu, that didn't prove to make a huge difference.

 First, here's how quickly the new consoles got to the title screen.
 I timed the loading process from when I launched the game from the dashboard to when "Press A to Start" appeared on the screen.
 (I didn't include the time it takes to load all the way to the main menu, because Valhalla spends a few seconds "Checking for add-ons," and the time that takes seems inconsistent.)